The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/skills-overview.md

 Orders your shadow to deliver an attack with a potency of 600 to the target, and 50% less to all remaining enemies.
 Additionally, it also adds 10 seconds to your Huton timer, assuming your Huton timer is already active, to a maximum of 60 seconds.
 Increases Ninki gauge by 10.
 This GCD can only be used under the effect of Phantom Kamaitachi Ready, granted by Bunshin, and consumes the buff when used.
 Using this skill while Bunshin is still active neither consumes a stack nor gains extra damage or Ninki.
 This action cannot be assigned to the hotbar and replaces Bunshin while the Phantom Kamiatachi Ready buff is active.
 It has a range of 20 yalms.

-Damage from Phantom Kamaitachi counts as pet damage, and is therefore roughly 2% less potency than stated.
+Damage from Phantom Kamaitachi counts as pet damage, so it is roughly 2% less potency than stated.

 ![](https://xivapi.com/i/002000/002930_hr1.png)